Bobbybobbets/JadeMonkey/readme.md

 ![Entity prenormalization](Design\ Documents/EntityPrenormalization.jpg)

 As you can see, each of these components add independent functionalities(each of them could be used individually) to the entity, yet they duplicate state variables that should be unique to this instance.
-In this particular project, I tried to fix this by storing highly used variables in the entity itself, such as its position and velocity.
+I tried to fix this by storing highly used variables in the entity itself, such as its position and velocity.
 While it fixes this particular problem, there are fundamental architectural flaws :

 - While a variable may be needed by multiple components, there will be cases where none of them are included in an